 What is a high-risk business?

-In short, a high-risk business is one that’s more likely to face potential risks due to various factors, but here’s the thing, this label is mostly used by payment providers to evaluate your level of risk as a client.
-So, don’t worry, it doesn’t mean that your business is bound to fail or has no potential.
+In short, a high-risk business is one that’s more likely to face potential risks due to various factors, including fraud and high chargeback rates.
+But, here’s the thing, this label is mostly used by payment providers to evaluate your level of risk as a client.
+So, don’t worry, it doesn’t mean that your business is bound to fail or has no potential, it’s more likely that you just fall under a high-risk business sector.
 However, it’s good to understand why this classification exists and what it means for you.

 What is a high-risk merchant account?